mozilla/gcp-ingestion/docs/validate.md

 ### Implementation

-The above steps will be executed as a single Dataflow job that can accept either a streaming input from PubSub or a batch input from Cloud Storage.
-Message deduplication will be done by checking for the presence of ids as keys in Cloud Memory Store (managed Redis), and adding ids to Memory Store after successful delivery to PubSub.
+Execute the above steps as a single Dataflow job that can accept either a streaming input from PubSub or a batch input from Cloud Storage.
+Deduplicate messages by checking for the presence of `docId` as a key in Cloud Memory Store (managed Redis), and adding `docId` to Memory Store after successful delivery to PubSub.

 ### Validation Errors

-All messages that are rejected at any step of the Data Flow above will be forwarded to a PubSub error topic, for backfill and monitoring purposes.
+Forward all messages that are rejected at any step of the Data Flow above to a PubSub error topic, for backfill and monitoring purposes.
 This includes duplicate messages based on `docId`.

 #### Error message schema